Do You Know Why the 5 Basic Food Groups Are Beneficial to Your Child?

 Parents are told time and time again that children need to consume the right amounts of dairy, fruits, grains, protein, and vegetables, as a balanced diet full of nutrients and vitamins is essential for children’s healthy development.
 But do you know exactly why each of the food groups is so important?

-Our team at The Brook was inspired by children’s health month and nutrition week, as well as all the inquisitive 4 and 5-year-olds asking us a gazillion questions about every ingredient at meal times, and gathered some information about each of the 5 food groups.
+Our teams at The Brook and The Pocket were inspired by children’s health month and nutrition week, as well as all the inquisitive 4 and 5-year-olds asking us a gazillion questions about every ingredient at meal times, and gathered some information about each of the 5 food groups.
 Read on and get your answers ready for the next time your little one asks you why they need to eat their greens.

 Dairy is a superfood for growing little bones and teeth, as it is an excellent source of calcium.
 However, something that may come as a surprise is that it’s also good for the heart, blood pressure, and weight management!
 This is because milk, cheese, and yoghurt are packed full of important nutrients like calcium, protein, and healthy fats – all of which provide some pretty significant health benefits.